Updated: Oct 25, 2022

 Functional analysis is a useful tool in helping us to decide if a behaviour is workable for an individual, in a given context.
 Sometimes, the unworkability of behaviour is reasonably clear - thought suppression, dissociation, daily heavy drinking, or outright avoidance of important parts of their lives - because the negative consequences of these behaviours can be directly pointed to.
 But, at other times experiential avoidance is subtler and may even appear to be productive or consistent with the individual's values.
 When that happens, these behaviours can be overlooked, leaving important behaviours that may be maintaining suffering unaddressed.

 An example may be the individual who, struggling with shame following an affair, commits to putting their partner's needs first.
 On the surface we may identify their behaviour as consistent with their values, such as being loving, supportive, and caring.
 But, what we may notice, if we look closer, is that the behaviour functions to avoid feelings of shame which arise when when they experience thoughts of disagreement or conflict.
 If the individual creates a new rule around 'always putting my partner's needs first' it may serve to ensure they are repeatedly avoiding the experience of shame, in the short term, and so limit their ability to develop flexible responses to it.
-The result may be the maintenance of the shame, and wider consequences in their relationship, and in their ability to live life in the way they wish to do.
+For e.g., it may mean deprioritise their own needs, or avoid necessary disagreements with their partner, in the effort to always put their partner's needs first as a strategy to escape or avoid uncomfortable feelings.
+The result may be, not only the maintenance of the shame, with which they continue an avoidant relationship, but also wider consequences in their relationship with their partner in the longer term, and ultimately in their ability to live life in the way they wish to do.

 Alternatively, someone who, struggling with thoughts and feelings associated with low self-worth, may continually take on more projects at work.
 Superficially, they may seem productive and committed to values of self-development, and competence, but, more closely examined, we may notice the function is to avoid coming into contact with their thoughts and feelings of worthlessness.
 The behaviour of taking on more work functions to provide short term relief (experiential avoidance), but, if a rule develops around the need to be continually succeeding at work to feel worthwhile, it could prevent the development of more flexible responses to those same unwanted thoughts and feelings.
 The result could be the maintenance of those experiences, by limiting available responses to them.
 This could lead to a reliance on work as the 'solution' to unwanted thoughts and feelings, and a reduced ability to engage in other, potentially meaningful and satisfying, parts of their life.